cfnnmcg/panbiotracks/README.md

-# biogeotrack
+# Panbiotracks

-TEMPORAL NAME
+A small set of scripts to do tracks analysis.

-A program that can generate individual tracks, generalized tracks and panbiogeographic nodes for track analysis.
+It can generate individual tracks, generalized tracks and panbiogeographic nodes, and it exports them to ESRI Shapefiles (*.SHP).